Quick Home Offers

 Option 1 — Formal Eviction Through the Courts

 This is the standard legal path.
-Serve the notice, file the unlawful detainer, and go through the court process.
-It works, but it takes time (4 to 12 weeks minimum), costs money ($1,000 to $5,000 in legal fees and court costs, depending on whether the squatter contests, plus your holding costs), and requires you to manage the situation while the property sits occupied.
+Serve the notice, file the unlawful detainer, and go through the court process to evict squatters.
+It works, but it takes 1 to 2 months if uncontested, and 3-6 months or more if they fight it, which can turn into drawn-out legal battles.
+Evictions cost money ($1,000 to $5,000 in legal fees and court costs, plus holding costs, depending on whether the squatter contests), and require you to manage the situation while the property sits occupied.

 Option 2 — Cash for Keys

 This is exactly what it sounds like: you offer the squatter money to leave voluntarily.
 It avoids the court process entirely and is often faster and cheaper than a formal eviction.
-The amount varies — some situations resolve for a few hundred dollars, others cost more — but many experienced investors and property owners find this to be the most practical path when the alternative is months in court.
+The amount varies and depends on your location.
+For lower cost areas like Bakersfield, Fresno, Sacramento, etc., this amount could be between $2,000 to $5,000.
+In areas like the Bay Area, this could be $20,000 or more.

 Get the agreement in writing before handing over any money.
 Have them sign a document confirming they are vacating voluntarily, surrendering any claim to the property, and agreeing to a specific move-out date.
 Do not give money before the squatters have left.